ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/02_5FWJ_apo/topology/README.md

 - The files in this directory are used together with the structure files in `../structures/` and the simulation parameter files in `../mdp/`.
 - Position restraint files are included for system preparation and equilibration stages where applicable.
+- The internal label `apo` is retained in file names for workflow continuity.
+- In the manuscript, this system is described as **5FWJ metal-depleted**, not as a fully characterized biochemical apo enzyme state.
-- Unlike the holo system, this apo topology folder does not include metal-related restraint files.
+- Unlike the **5FWJ metal-retained** setup, this topology folder does not include crystallographic metal-ion restraint files.